dwalicki/compiler/README.md

-# Write a Compiler : January 2023
+# Write a Compiler : 2023

 Hello!
 This is the course project repo for the "Write a Compiler" course.
 This project will serve as the central point of discussion, code